Donald Trump White House May Have Concealed Crucial Evidence From Robert Mueller About Trump-Russians Meeting

 — Steven Beschloss (@StevenBeschloss) March 29, 2019

-As Lithwick notes, Trump’s Oval Meeting with Lavrov and Kislyak was a major subject of Mueller’s investigation, because at that meeting, which came less than 24 hours after Trump fired FBI Director James Comey — who was then leading the Trump-Russia investigation — Trump told the two Russians that firing Comey had relieved him of “great pressure.”
+As Lithwick notes, Trump’s meeting with Lavrov and Kislyak was a major subject of Mueller’s investigation, because at that meeting, which came less than 24 hours after Trump fired FBI Director James Comey — who was then leading the Trump-Russia investigation — Trump told the two Russians that firing Comey had relieved him of “great pressure.”

 And on the following day, Trump gave a nationally televised interview to NBC News in which he admitted that his firing of Comey and his desire to end the Russia investigation were connected.

-Though in his report Mueller detailed certain aspects of the May 10 meeting, he somehow failed to learn that Trump had told the Russians that he was “unconcerned” about their country’s attack on the election — an attack that, Mueller and other investigators have determined, was designed to help elect Trump — but according to Lawfare Editor-in-Chief Benjamin Wittes, the FBI missed it as well in its counterintelligence investigation into Trump’s Russia ties — meaning that the memo of the meeting was likely withheld from FBI investigators as well.
+Though in his report, Mueller detailed certain aspects of the May 10 meeting, he somehow failed to learn that Trump had told the Russians that he was “unconcerned” about their country’s attack on the election — an attack that, Mueller and other investigators have determined, was designed to help elect Trump.

+According to Lawfare Editor-in-Chief Benjamin Wittes, the FBI also missed it in its counterintelligence investigation into Trump’s Russia ties, meaning that the memo of the meeting was likely withheld from FBI investigators as well.

 “None of us had any idea.
 Multiple people had opportunity and patriotic reason to tell us,” an FBI investigator told Wittes.
 “Instead, silence.”